Peter Guttman (photographer): Awards

 Guttman's work in magazines, newspapers and books have resulted three times in him being honored as the Lowell Thomas Travel Journalist of the Year, awarded by the Society of American Writers.
 "Adventures to Imagine" won the Benjamin Franklin Award as Best Travel Guide and was cited in "The Experience Economy: Work Is Theater & Every Business a Stage" (Harvard Business School Press) as a landmark indication of society's new emphasis on experiences.
 Guttman twice received the Northern Lights Award for Excellence in Travel Journalism and Photography for his iPhone and iPad apps, Rooms with a View, and the number one bestselling iPad travel app Beautiful Planet HD.
 Beautiful Planet HD was also named by NBC News as one of "eight outstanding apps" for students.
 In 2012, Children Around the World, created for the iPad, was selected as one of the "Best Book Apps of 2012" from Kirkus Reviews.

 In 2013 Guttman was honored with a Lifetime Achievement Award by the New York Travel Writers Society.
 Guttman was a finalist in the international Travel Photographer of the Year 2013 competition.
 Guttman received a 2014 George Eastman Power of the Image Award in conjunction with a photography exhibition, Power of the Image, at the Temple of Heaven in Beijing, China when he was cited as one of twenty of the world's most influential photographers.

 Binghamton University honored Guttman with their inaugural Alumni Achievement Award in 2015, recognizing decades of "outstanding, significant professional achievement" and in describing the event in their magazine, recognized his extensive research abilities, noting that "before Google there was Guttman."
 Guttman received the 2017 Walter Cronkite Award for Excellence in Exploration and Storytelling, an honor awarded to both him and his son Chase Guttman.
+In 2022, he was again honored by the Society of American Travel Writers with a Lowell Thomas Award for Instagram Storytelling.